d-buzz/documentations/postgresql.md

 ## Installation
-installation process below is for installation of specific version, in our case we need to install version `10` of `postgresql` as a requirement for `hivemind`
+Installation process below is for installation of specific version, in our case we need to install version `10` of `postgresql` as a requirement for `hivemind`
 <br />

 - Add PostgreSQL apt repository <br />